Sportive Breaks

 with Sportive Breaks

 Stay in L’Alpe d’Huez at the most desirable time of the year for a cyclist.
 You will be in the centre of all the action for the final three mountain stages in the Alps.
 Arrive on Monday 20 July directly after the Sportive Breaks 2026 Etape du Tour de France weekend.
 The Etape du Tour allows amateur riders to ride Stage 20 of the 2026 Tour de France on closed roads under race conditions just like the riders of the peloton days later.
-Etape du Tour de France 2026 – Sportive Breaks

 Enjoy two days of self-guided rides on Tuesday and Wednesday where you will explore this fabulous cycling mecca by bike.
-Your location in Alpe d’Huez allows you to to access great climbs such as the Col du Galibier, Alpe d’Huez, Col de Sarenne and many more.
+Your location in Alpe d’Huez allows you access to great climbs such as the Col du Galibier, Alpe d’Huez, Col de Sarenne and many more.
 Bear in mind that what goes down must come up again though at the end of the day!
 On Thursday you can see Stage 18 mid-stage on the route if you drive part of the way and on Friday and Saturday Alpe d’Huez features with two back to back stage finishes.
 You cannot be in a better location.

 What's Included?